 ASSE Western Regional Office

 PUBLIC SERVICE ANNOUNCEMENT – RADIO * 30 SECONDS*

 Non-Profit Organization is Seeking Local Host Families for High School Exchange Students

 ASSE International Student Exchange Programs (ASSE), in cooperation with your community high school, is looking for local families to host boys and girls between the ages of 15 to 18 from a variety of countries: Norway, Denmark, Spain, Italy, Japan, to name a few.

-To become an ASSE Host Family or to find out how to become involved with ASSE in your community, please call the ASSE Western Regional Office at 1-800-733-2773 or go to www.host.asse.com to begin your host family application.
-Students are eager to learn about their American host family, so begin the process of welcoming your new son or daughter today!
+To become an ASSE Host Family, please call the ASSE Western Regional Office at 1-800-733-2773 or go to www.host.asse.com to begin your host family application.

 - Founded by the Swedish National Department of Education, ASSE International (formerly American Scandinavian Student Exchange) is a non-profit, tax-exempt, public benefit organization.
 ASSE is officially designated as an exchange visitor program by the United States Department of State.

 Newly Published: Southwest Washington Tsunami Inundation Hazard Maps